sukruthpuranik/APS-Portfoli/README.md

 ### Limitations:
 Even in a limited graph, the primary drawback of Depth-First Search (DFS) is the possibility of endlessly examining the left-most path.
 In order to lessen this, a cutoff depth that ideally matches the solution depth might be applied; however, this number is frequently unknown in advance.
 A cutoff set too high could result in a large increase in execution time and possibly a less-than-ideal first solution, while a cutoff set too low could prevent DFS from finding a solution at all.
 Therefore, in the event that there are several solutions, DFS cannot ensure that it will locate the minimal solution.

+**Reference:**
+GeeksforGeeks.
+"Applications and Disadvantages of Depth-First Search (DFS)."
+Available: [https://www.geeksforgeeks.org/applications-of-depth-first-search/#:~:text=Disadvantages%20of%20Depth%20First%20Search%3A,cutoff%20depth%20on%20the%20search.](https://www.geeksforgeeks.org/applications-of-depth-first-search/#:~:text=Disadvantages%20of%20Depth%20First%20Search%3A,cutoff%20depth%20on%20the%20search.).
+[Accessed: 04-Jul-2024].

 ### Complexity:
 The time complexity of DFS is O(V + E), where V represents the number of vertices and E represents the number of edges in the graph.